2022 Special Education Degree Guide

 Getting Accepted Into a Special Education Program

 special education degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
-Specific special ed careers may require a certain level of degree attainment or additional certifications beyond that.
+In addition to these basic special education program qualifications, to serve in some special ed careers, special certification may be required outside of your degree.

 Special Education Degree Types

 Special Ed degree levels vary.
-You can spend many years getting as high as a research / scholarship based doctorate's in special education to something that takes less time like a associate's.
+You can get anything from a in special education to the highest special ed degree, a .
 The type of special ed degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|